h0tk3y/gradle-eval-plugin/README.md

 * `projectRepl` for running a REPL in the context of the project
     * Note: Gradle's rich console features disrupt the jline functionality.
-It is recommended to run `projectRepl` with the `--console=plain` command line flag to minimize harm from the rich console.
+It is recommended to run `projectRepl` with the `--console=plain --quiet` command line flags to minimize harm from the rich console.